imixs/imixs-workflow/src/site/markdown/modelling/activities.md

 ###Name

 The name of the Event element is used to identify the processing action.
 The name typical describes the activity triggered by the user to process a WorkItem.
 E.g. "submit", "approve" "close".
-The event name can be used by applications to display event based worflow actions.
+The event name can be used by applications to display event based workflow actions.

 <center><img src="../images/modelling/bpmn_screen_30.png" width="200px" /></center>